-The UDP header is defined by [RFC-UDP].
+The UDP header is defined by [RFC 768].
 The value of the UDP Source Port and the UDP Destination Port is determined through the L2TPv3 control plane between the M-CMTS Core and the EQAM.
 This value SHOULD conform to [IANA-PORTS].

-When transmitting packets, both the EQAM and M-CMTS Core MUST support the generation of UDP checksums as defined in [RFC-UDP].
-The sender MAY choose to set the UDP checksum to 0 for L2TPv3 data messages.
-This value is reserved by [RFC-UDP] to mean no checksum has been calculated.
+When L2TPv3 Control Message Authentication not in use and the UDP header is in use, both the EQAM and M-CMTS Core MUST support the generation of UDP checksums as defined in [RFC 768].
 The sender MUST NOT set the UDP checksum to 0 for L2TPv3 control messages.
-The receiver MUST support validation of the UDP checksum field, as per [RFC-UDP].
+The receiver MUST support validation of the UDP checksum field, as per [RFC 768].